smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2024/bingo_stats_rough_draft.md

 - **Ring Shout** by P. Djèlí Clark, read 71 times
 - **The Tainted Cup** by Robert Jackson Bennett, read 43 times
 - **The Fisherman** by John Langan, read 35 times
-- **The Hollow Places** by T. Kingfisher, read 23 times
+- **Someone You Can Build a Nest In** by John Wiswell, read 28 times

-**TOTAL**: 1302 books read, with 604 unique titles.
+**TOTAL**: 1302 books read, with 586 unique titles.
 1076 books were claimed to qualify for hard mode.
-451 books were used only once for this square.
+432 books were used only once for this square.
 Skipped 39 times.
 Substituted 11 times.

 #### Most Read Authors